A membership survey will help you identify members who are active in the community.

 Download a copy of the Community Involvement Survey.
 This survey can be changed to meet the needs of your local and can be tailored to serve as a Membership Survey.

-Prior to sending out the survey, the President or the Chair of the Community Outreach Committee should report out to the Representative Council about the Community Outreach program.
-They should also place an article in the Association Newsletter letting members know about the community outreach program and the importance of filling out the survey.
-You may be surprised to find previously uninvolved members who are enthusiastic about community outreach.
+Prior to sending out the survey, the President or the Chair of the Community Engagement Committee should report out to the Representative Council about the Community Engagement program.
+They should also place an article in the Association Newsletter letting members know about the community engagement program and the importance of filling out the survey.
+You may be surprised to find previously uninvolved members who are enthusiastic about community engagement.

-Once the surveys have been collected, they should go to the Community Outreach Committee to establish a database of members who are interested in getting involved.
+Once the surveys have been collected, they should go to the Community Engagement Committee to establish a database of members who are interested in getting involved.